 ATICO Fakhreldin Group and RSCN have formed a strong partnership between them and have become role models in their relationship, underlining the importance of such an alliance between the private sector and non-government organizations.

-Wild Jordan Center has been recently renovated to provide more remarkable services, which include musical and cultural events, long-term lodges, and meeting rooms and an exceptional dining experience in various locations, while still conserving the essential spirit of Wild Jordan and supporting its local reserves.
+Wild Jordan Center has been recently renovated to provide more remarkable services, which include musical and cultural events, long-term lodges, meeting rooms, and an exceptional dining experience in various locations, while still conserving the essential spirit of Wild Jordan and supporting its local reserves.

-It is also worth mentioning that the centre is completely smoke free and has a strong recycling program.
+It is also worth mentioning that the center is completely smoke-free and has a strong recycling program.

 Wild Jordan Adventures (Ecotourism)

-Ecotourism aims to generate income to support protection, create nature inspired jobs that do not exert pressure on the natural resources of the area, change attitudes towards conservation, and to help people understand and value their natural heritage.
-RSCN’s ecotourism initiatives are contributing to the sustainable development of RSCN managed protected areas because the model is built on clear principles and objectives; both supporting nature conservation programs in target areas and creating jobs thus bringing social and economic benefits to the locals.
+Ecotourism aims to generate income to support protection, create nature-inspired jobs that do not exert pressure on the natural resources of the area, change attitudes towards conservation, and help people understand and value their natural heritage.
+RSCN’s ecotourism initiatives are contributing to the sustainable development of RSCN-managed protected areas because the model is built on clear principles and objectives; both supporting nature conservation programs in target areas and creating jobs thus bringing social and economic benefits to the locals.

-Wild Jordan Adventures (RSCN’s registered trade mark) markets to eco-tourists an awe-inspiring variety of destinations to explore and action-packed activities to enjoy.
-Visit one or more of Jordan’s nature reserves the best way to discover the vastly different scenery and nature around Jordan.
+Wild Jordan Adventures (RSCN’s registered trademark) markets to eco-tourists an awe-inspiring variety of destinations to explore and action-packed activities to enjoy.
+Visiting one or more of Jordan’s nature reserves is the best way to discover the vastly different scenery and nature around Jordan.

-Book your visit to one of RSCN managed nature reserves at Wild Jordan Center everyday between the hours of 9 a.m. and 9 p.m.
+Book your visit to one of the RSCN-managed nature reserves at Wild Jordan Center every day between the hours of 9 a.m. and 4 p.m.

 Wild Jordan Crafts (The Nature Shop)

-RSCN’s handicraft workshops are part of the socioeconomic development program for local communities.
+RSCN’s handicraft workshops are part of the socio-economic development program for local communities.
 Sixteen handicraft workshops have been set up in the past decade and are currently operated and managed by RSCN.
-The sixteen workshops are located in and around different RSCN managed nature reserves in an effort to spread benefits to different underprivileged local communities.
+The sixteen workshops are located in and around different RSCN-managed nature reserves in an effort to spread benefits to different underprivileged local communities.
 The workshops use the natural assets of protected areas to create sustainable economic and social benefits for local communities.
 These nature-inspired businesses create distinctive handmade products that are sold at Wild Jordan’s nine Nature Shops, which are located at each nature reserve and at the Wild Jordan Center in Amman.
-The unique and high-quality products are wonderful as souvenirs, gifts or to home decorations, and can be customized.
+The unique and high-quality products are wonderful as souvenirs, gifts, or home decorations, and can be customized.

-Purchase our high quality handicrafts at Wild Jordan Nature Sho every day between the hours of 9 a.m. and 10 p.m.
+Purchase our high-quality handicrafts at Wild Jordan Nature Sho every day between the hours of 10 a.m. and 8 p.m.

 Wild Jordan Center, with its exceptional surroundings, has often hosted several private functions.
 The Center boasts a special location admired and appreciated by many, hence the high demand to hold memorable events in it.
-The Center has held brunches, receptions, engagement parties, corporate and even sport and music events.
-It is a Center with a cause; it is environmental, smoke-free and above all supports and works along side RSCN and its dedication to the conservation of Jordan’s natural resources.
+The Center has held brunches, receptions, engagement parties, corporate and even sports and music events.
+It is a Center with a cause; it is environmental, smoke-free, and above all supports and works alongside RSCN and its dedication to the conservation of Jordan’s natural resources.

-The Lodges are long stay rentals with a simple environmentally friendly modern atmosphere.
-The design was created to use reclaimed wood, recycled materials and the furniture was made locally and in the Jordanian reserves to support local communities.
+The Lodges are long-stay rentals with a simple environmentally friendly modern atmosphere.
+The design was created to use reclaimed wood, and recycled materials and the furniture was made locally and in the Jordanian reserves to support local communities.

-The Lodges offer free daily cleaning service between 11am-1pm except Fridays.
-Washing and drying services for up to a 5KG load, have special rates, with a laundry return policy within 24hrs.
+The Lodges offer free daily cleaning service between 11 am-1 pm except for Fridays.
+Washing and drying services for up to a 5KG load have special rates, with a laundry return policy within 24hrs.

 The Dibeen Forest Lodge with its shades of green depicts The Reserve.
-It has a bedroom with a double bed, bathroom, open sitting space and a kitchen and a balcony with a little seating area.
+It has a bedroom with a double bed, bathroom, open sitting space, a kitchen, and a balcony with a little seating area.
 The Reserve extends over 8.5 km2 of mountainous terrain, covering an area of pristine pine-oak habitat.
 The Forest is spread over steep slopes of limestone or chalky limestone rock types.
 The physical and age structure of the Forest as a whole is remarkably varied with trees of widely different ages and sizes and a distinct under-canopy in many areas.
-This variety is aided by the presence of wadis, which provide different aspects, moisture levels and soil conditions throughout the Dibeen Forest.
+This variety is aided by the presence of wadis, which provide different aspects, moisture levels, and soil conditions throughout the Dibeen Forest.

-Rich colors of yellow and orange decorate the Dana Biosphere Lodge, which has a bathroom, an open living space with a double bed overlooking the sitting area and kitchen area.
+Rich colors of yellow and orange decorate the Dana Biosphere Lodge, which has a bathroom, an open living space with a double bed overlooking the sitting area, and a kitchen area.
 A balcony with a little seating area adds more charm to the Lodge.

-The View: A floating structure over looking old Amman with an amazing panoramic view which offers a wholesome local seasonal menu with smoothies and fresh juices and organic coffee.
+The View: A floating structure overlooking old Amman with an amazing panoramic view that offers a wholesome local seasonal menu with smoothies and fresh juices and organic coffee.
 It seats up to 50 people and the structure is closed during wintertime.
-The View operates during summer time as a fully open area.
+The View operates during summertime as a fully open area.

-The Trail: It is the largest area in the centre and is the route to all areas of Wild Jordan.
+The Trail: It is the largest area in the center and is the route to all areas of Wild Jordan.
 The main bar is situated in the area offering a variety of cocktails, green drinks, and organic coffee with an assortment of teas.
 The Trail has an indoor/outdoor seating area, respectively seating 30 and 40 people.
-The outdoor seating area over looks old Amman.
+The outdoor seating area overlooks old Amman.
 The Trail is ideal for large lunches or dinners.